Table of Contents:

 St. James Hotel and Club welcomes families with special children’s tea and board games.

-Day 5 of 5 Days in London Itinerary
+Day 5 of 5 Days In London With Family

 Take this day to revisit your favorite stops or see some that you didn’t get to:

 This is a super fun way to see London with your kids.
 You get to ride in a WWII amphibious vehicle, originally made for D-day landing, and see the main landmarks of London before splashing into the Thames.

 The famous wax figure museum has something for everyone.
 Adults will delight in seeing the British royal family, and favorite Hollywood actors.
 Older kids will get a laugh out of seeing Donald Trump or Barack Obama, while small children will love Shrek and King Kong.

 Skip the lines and book your Madame Tussauds tickets here.